Amber Portwood’s Boyfriend Andrew Glennon Slams ‘Marriage Boot Camp’ As ‘Unprofessional’

-Amber Portwood’s boyfriend, Andrew Glennon, went on a rant against Marriage Boot Camp on Instagram live days ago and promised he would never again work behind-the-scnenes of the WEtv series.
+Amber Portwood’s boyfriend, Andrew Glennon, went on a rant against Marriage Boot Camp on Instagram live days ago.
+He promised that he would never again work behind the scenes of the WEtv series.

-During his rant last Friday, as explained in a report from The Ashley’s Reality Roundup on May 19, the Teen Mom OG star told his online audience that his role working on the set of Marriage Boot Camp: Reality Stars two years ago was a “favor for a friend” and slammed the project as the “most unprofessional shoot” he’s ever been on.
+During his rant last Friday, as detailed in a May 19 report from The Ashley’s Reality Roundup, the Teen Mom OG star told his online audience that his role working on the set of Marriage Boot Camp: Reality Stars two years ago was a “favor for a friend.”
+Glennon went on to slam the project as the “most unprofessional shoot” he’s ever been on.

 “The pay was terrible, and they treat you like slaves,” he continued, adding that the conditions on set were unsafe.